Clockmender/My-AN-Nodes/README.md

 Added \_\_init\_\_.py - top be placed in any node directories containing these nodes

+# EDIT 6 March 2019:

+Moved out of date nodes to old-nodes directory, you can ignore these, but I have left them there if they are of any use to anyone.
+Major changes to MIDI nodes, old Bake and Control nodes combined into new node, updtaed working practices for this system.
+Common functions now moved to new python file midi_functions.py - this MUST be in the same directory as the MIDI nodes.

 Cheers, Clock.

 PS.
 I am rebuilding my website: https://clockmender.uk but it will take some time.
 There will be a set of pages explaining how to use these nodes, I have started though!